RHESSys/RHESSys_docker/README.md

 - SRC_VOLUME: The mount point in the Docker container where the RHESSys_docker repo has been cloned
-- DATA_VOLUME: The mount point in the Docker container where the RHESSysWorkflows project is accessible
 - RID: The HydroShare resource ID of the RHESSysWorkflows resource
 - UUID: A one-time key to be used for posting model results to HydroShare
+- INPUT_URL: The HydroShare resource file URL that will return a zipped representation of the resource
 - RESPONSE_URL: The HydroShare resource URL where results should be posted to
 - ABORT_URL: The HydroShare resource URL where error messages should be posted to
 - RHESSYS_PROJECT: The name of the RHESSysWorkflows project directory